 If you have Raspberry Pi at home, chances are that you like to tinker with it a fair bit installing different distros and writing images to that SD card more than you’d like to.
 How convenient would it be to have some sort of way to run many Raspberry Pi operating systems on a single device?
 All of that an more is now possible when you install something like Proxmox VE on your Raspberry Pi 4!

-Disclaimer #2: I would also suggest getting at least the 4Gb version, ideally the 8Gb to have a chance to run some virtual machines on there.
+I would suggest getting at least the 4Gb version, ideally the 8Gb to have a chance to run some virtual machines on there.

 In order to have this project going, you’ll need: